aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa4/McDogealds-Recipe-book/README.md

   Visit `/things/{id}` where id is either 1, 2, 3, 4, and so on.
 #### Add recipe
   Visit `/add` to add a recipe.

+## Tips & tricks

+#### Save current recipe list forever

+  Visit `/tools/savecode`. copy the entire page.
+  Go to `/subs/items.py` (in the code folder, not the web directory) and replace the entire file with the text you just copied.